Search features

 - MUSI Staff Email Email More info More Info

 MUSI 331.
 MUSIC HISTORY I. A survey of music in Western civilization from ancient Greece to 1750.
-This course, along with Music 221 and 332, meets the Writing Intensive (WI) and Information Literacy (IL) requirements for music majors.
-Prerequisite: Humanities 301.
-Semester course, three hours.
+This course is designated Writing Intensive (WI) and Information Literacy (IL).
+Prerequisite: Humanities 204.
+Three hours.

 a section of the MUSIC HISTORY I course in Music - MUSI